Content Marketing vs. Inbound Marketing: How They Work Together

 Blogging as marketing

-It’s 2021, and blogs still account for the vast majority of content marketing out there (86% according to the State of Content Marketing Report 2019: Global Report) – and for good reason.
+It’s 2025, and blogs still account for the vast majority of content marketing out there.
 Gone are the heady days of Blogspot sites with animated banners and custom cursors (sadly) – now, blogging is high tech, slick, and done extremely well by corporations.

 The fact is, businesses that use blogs receive 97% more links to their websites and, in turn, have 434 percent more indexed pages for the SERPs.
 Who’d have thought that regularly publishing on topical issues would get you to the top of Google faster?